HELP KIDS COPE

-This program is generously funded by a bequest from the estate of former elementary school teacher Jill
+This program is generously funded by a bequest from the estate of former Vancouver Public Schools’ elementary school teacher, Jill Garrow.

 Can I Still Kiss You?
 Answering Children’s Questions About Cancer.
 By Neil Russell.